swiss-ai/posttraining-data/02-standardisation/README.md

   },
   "initial_prompt": {
     "role": "user",
-    "content": "hey this my example prompt.
-Can you tell me the weather?", "metadata": {}
+    "content": "Hey, can you tell me the weather in Bern?", "metadata": {}
   },
   "available_functions": [